 One of the most important events of Aldeboarn, Friesland is gondelvaart.
 Gondelvaart is one of the biggest cultural events held on the water of the province of Friesland and exists since 1945.
 Every year there are more than 8000 people that visit this event in Aldeboarn.
 A village with 1500 inhabitants turns into a town of 10.000 people within hours.

 During Gondelvaart you’ll see around 15 floating objects that are basically full theatre productions.
 They sail on the river that flows through Aldeboarn, The Netherlands during the dark.
 And it’s a real treat to see.
-The entry is 7 euros for everyone who is older than 12.
 The event always takes place at the end of August.

 Before the official Gondelvaart begins there is a Gondelmarket (market) which starts at 17:00.
-The event itself starts at 21:00.
+You can get tickets at a special check out desk on the day of the event from 15:00.

 For more information you can Google Translate this page, however, I have mentioned the most important things.